eimermusic/mobileesp/README.markdown

 Public attributes and getter methods are attribute readers e.g. user_agent

-Getters are still there although very close to the detection methods in name getIsIphone -> is_iphone (without the ?)
+Getters are still there as attribute readers getIsIphone -> is_iphone (without the ?)
 They may be removed and replaced by caching detection results